Eshanatnight/SortFolder/README.md

 - Python Program is slow to run for large number files that need to be sorted.

         Even though realistically most of the time I would expect anyone to use this won't use it for that high amount of files.

+- The Environment Setting and the [Script](./src/DownloadSort.py) in general is not implemented Properly.
+Specifically the issues with the Watchdog Library.
+    Hence the Library is removed from the [Requirement](./requirments.txt) file.

+    **Proper Update to the Code of that file is required**

 ---